EdHuamani/postgres-jsonb-examples/README.md

 # postgres-jsonb-examples
-postgres 9.5 examples for jsonb
+postgres version >=9.5 examples for jsonb

 ### Add elements in array